 “Just drive.”

 I double-parked outside the doctor’s house.
-We rushed in yelling Sangre, Sangre, blood wound.
+We rushed in yelling ‘Sangre, Sangre, blood wound’.

-Doctor Don Carlo saw us immediately and delicately unwrapped Lucia’s handiwork.
+Doctor Don Carlo saw us immediately and unwrapped Lucia’s handiwork.
 He took one look and said, “I can do nothing.
 Take her to Urgencias in Málaga.”

 We set off along the busy coastal road with Lucia cuddling Silvia and me waving furiously waving the white bandage out the window.
-It took just over an hour to reach the Carlos Haya Hospital in the city centre which must have broken all records.
+It took just over an hour to reach the Carlos Haya Hospital in the city centre, which must have broken all records.
 I stopped outside the emergency entrance and Lucia rushed in with Silvia while I parked the car.

 “Where’s the rest of the finger?” said the doctor who attended to them immediately.
 “I can sew it back on.”